Commonwealth Supported Places (CSP) are available for this program

 Future careers

-Graduates of the UNSW JD have a broad range of career options after university.
-You'll be equipped to enter the legal profession or pursue a career in a range of industries that benefit from the skills you’ll learn in the JD, including law firms, business, media, the arts, science, education, engineering, government and the not-for-profit sector, and many more.
+Graduates of the UNSW Juris Doctor have a broad range of career options after university.
+You'll be equipped to enter the legal profession or pursue a career in a range of industries that benefit from the skills you’ll learn in the Juris Doctor, including law firms, business, media, the arts, science, education, engineering, government and the not-for-profit sector, and many more.

 End-to-end Legal Education at UNSW

-Completing a Juris Doctor will take you a step towards becoming a lawyer, followed by Practical Legal Training (PLT).
+Upon completing a Juris Doctor, you’ll take a step towards becoming a lawyer, followed by Practical Legal Training (PLT).
 All law graduates in Australia must complete PLT to practise as a lawyer.
 UNSW’s PLT is the Graduate Diploma in Legal Professional Practice (GDLPP), so you can graduate from one place with all the qualifications you need to launch your legal career.
+You will also have the option to complete your PLT whilst finishing your degree with the Legal Profession Admission Board (LPAB) early start rule.

-Step 1 – Complete your Juris Doctor (JD).
+Step 1 – Complete Tertiary Qualification UNSW Bachelor of Laws or Juris Doctor (JD).

-Step 3 – Apply to the Supreme Court for admission to practice.
+Step 3 – Admission to Legal Practice – Apply to the Supreme Court for Admission

-For more information, visit UNSW Practical Legal Training.
+For more information on the pathways to becoming a legal professional, visit UNSW Practical Legal Training.

 Accreditation